Pallet Scales Calibration: How Often is the Procedure Required

 Proper Calibration is Important for Every Pallet Scale

-Whether a pallet scale is calibrated in the field, or in the factory where it is assembled, calibration is critically important to ensure the long-term use of any scale.
-When you purchase any type of scale from Arlyn Scales, you can be confident that all of our scales are calibrated using a measuring instrument in our state of the art factory located in Long Island, New York.
 Once our scales have been calibrated they should be ready to provide you with years of trouble-free service.
-To further prevent the need for timely calibration, our scales feature a self-calibration feature that helps to account for variations in temperature, as well as the degradation of certain scale components over time.
-Should our scales ever need to be calibrated, we have built an easy to use calibration function into each of our industrial scales, which makes in the field calibration a snap.
+To further prevent the need for ongoingtimely calibration, our scales feature a self-calibration feature that helps to account for variations in temperature, as well as the degradation of certain scale components over time.
+Should our scales ever need to be calibrated, we have built an easy-to-use calibration function into each of our industrial scales, which makes in-the-field calibration a snap.

 Prior to calibrating your scale, it’s important to understand if it’s even necessary.
 What you don’t want to do is calibrate a scale that was working perfectly fine, which can then cause you to have weight reading errors.
 Below are a few instances where your scale may need to be calibrated: